grafana/observability-workshop-breakouts/breakout_1_The-current-approach-to-observability/breakout_1_exercise.md

 1. How much memory is assigned to the product catalog service?
 1. Is the product catalog service over or under sized on memory?
 1. What's the recommendation for memory of the product catalog service?
-1. How much memory and CPU are allocated in the k8s cluster?
+1. [Optional] How much memory and CPU are allocated in the k8s cluster?
-1. What's the total energy usage of the k8s cluster?
+1. [Optional] What's the total energy usage of the k8s cluster?
-1. What's the cost of the k8s cluster per month?
+1. [Optional] What's the cost of the k8s cluster per month?